simonpf/gprof_nn/docs/installation.md

 ## Development installation

-The development installation comprises additional packages required for training and evaluation of GPROF-NN models.
+The development installation includes additional dependencies required for training and evaluating GPROF-NN models.
+Follow these steps if you plan to contribute to development or train models.

 ### Obtaining the code

-The first step in installing ``gprof_nn`` consists of cloning the source code from GitHub.
+First, obtain the source code by cloning the repository:

 ```
 git clone -b gprof_v8 git@github.com:simonpf/gprof_nn